acidlemon/mirage-ecs/README.md

 #### `auth` section

-`auth` section configures authentication.
+`auth` section configures authentication to restrict access to webapi.
+The access via reverse proxy is not restricted by auth methods.

 This section is optional.

 mirage-ecs supports token authentication, basic authentication and Amazon OIDC authentication by Application Load Balancer.
 You can use multiple authentication methods at the same time.